The Difference Between Fairmined Gold and Recycled Gold

 The Origins of Fairmined Gold

-The concept of Fairmined gold was born out of a need to transform the traditional gold mining industry.
-It was developed by the Alliance for Responsible Mining (ARM) with the goal of giving miners the opportunity to produce gold in a responsible manner and providing them access to global markets.
+The concept of Fairmined gold was born out of a need to transform the devastating impacts of informal small scale gold mining industry in Latin America.
+It was developed by the Alliance for Responsible Mining (ARM) with the goal of giving 'artisanal' miners the opportunity to produce gold in a responsible, eco-friendly manner and providing them with legitimate access to global markets.

 Pre-school at Chede mine, Columbia.
 Photo by ARM Oct 2022.